HugoRCD/canvas/README.md

 # Canvas template

-This is a fully customizable portfolio template built with [Nuxt.js](https://nuxtjs.org/) and [Tailwind CSS](https://tailwindcss.com/).
-Use it to showcase your work, testimonials and other information to your clients.
+Canvas Portfolio is a fully customizable i18n portfolio template built with Nuxt and Nuxt UI, designed to help you showcase your work, testimonials, and key information with ease.
+The template integrates with Nuxt Studio for a smooth editing experience, while leveraging Nuxt Content for content management.
+Built with performance, flexibility, and responsiveness in mind, Canvas Portfolio provides a robust foundation for developers and creatives alike.

 ## Demo